JojoShaman/Codexion_42/README.md

 1. **Threads** (POSIX Threads)
    : a thread is a single flow of execution inside a process, in this project each coder is represented by a thread created using POSIX threads.
 Inside the operating system, the CPU does not run all threads at the same time.
 Instead it switches very fast between them using context switching.
 One thread runs for a short time, then it's paused, and another thread continues.

    All Threads share the same memory space.
 This means they can access the same data, such as shared counters and shared ressources (dongles).
-Because of this shared memory space, synchronisation is required to avoid conflicts such as a [^TOCTOU].
+Because of this shared memory space, synchronisation is required to avoid conflicts such as a TOCTOU[^TOCTOU].

 2. **Shared ressources** (Dongles)
    : Dongles are shared ressources used by coders to compile.
 Each coder needs two dongles at the same time on order to perform the compiling step.